mandrasch/my-ddev-lab/docs/tutorials/cms-and-frameworks/statamic.md

 ---

 ::: info
-This chapter is work in progress (WIP), [browsersync / asset compilation](https://github.com/tyler36/ddev-browsersync#laravel-mix-example) needs to be implemented for example.
+This chapter is work in progress (WIP) 🚧, [browsersync / asset compilation](https://github.com/tyler36/ddev-browsersync#laravel-mix-example) needs to be implemented for example.
 Happy to hear [your feedback / ideas](https://github.com/mandrasch/my-ddev-lab/issues)!
 :::

 # Statamic